ericcase/IFT220_Lab4/README.md

 **Fine-Grained Password Policy**
 * Sparky Technologies is concerned about security and knows that if an administrator account is hacked it will be a nightmare, so they want to make all **Privileged Account** holders have stronger (longer) passwords then normal users.
 * The Information Security Officer found https://blogs.technet.microsoft.com/canitpro/2013/05/29/step-by-step-enabling-and-using-fine-grained-password-policies-in-ad online and wants you, the AD Lead, to implement it on the domain with a **minimum password of 17 characters** and a **maximum password age of 30 days**.
-* She knows it should be applied to the IT, but what to know if there are other Privileged Accounts.
+* She knows it should be applied to the IT group, but wants to know if there are other Privileged Accounts outside of the IT group.